eiffel-community/eiffel-intelligence/wiki/markdown/configuration.md

 ## Password encryption

-In a production environment and filesystems administrator most likely don't want to store passwords in clear text.
+In a production environment and filesystems, administrator most likely don't want to store passwords in clear text.

 These Eiffel-Intelligence password properties can be provided encrypted: